The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 Best Fountain Pens for Beginners

-Going off the earlier list of best cheap fountain pens, I agree with pen experts who say the perfect first pen when jumping into these writing instruments is the Pilot Metropolitan or the Platinum Preppy.
+I agree with experts who say the perfect first pen is the Pilot Metropolitan or the Platinum Preppy.

 Both these pens are under $20s, come with an ink cartridge, and allow you to choose your nib size.